Improving Your Condition

 Liz Trinchere Brown, PT, D.P.T

 Liz joined VCU Sports Medicine Physical Therapy in summer of 2016.
 Liz enjoys working with athletes of all ages, particularly the youth and collegiate athlete populations.
-She enjoys treating a variety of orthopedic conditions, with special interest in shoulder and lower extremity injuries.
+She enjoys treating a variety of orthopaedic conditions, with special interest in shoulder and lower extremity injuries.

 During her first year with VCU, Liz completed a year-long Sports Physical Therapy Residency program which provided her additional opportunities to work along-side the VCU Athletic Training staff and to serve as a teaching assistant with the VCU Physical Therapy School.
 She has been trained in performing running gait analyses in the VCU RUN LAB and in performing biomechanical foot evaluations with casting for custom orthotics.
 She is a member of the American Physical Therapy Association and its Sport Section.